-Sustainable Primary Care services are vital to the identifying, providing and signposting people to the early help and support they need, therefore there is a need to continue to improve the sustainability of GP Practices across Powys and has developed a Sustainability Toolkit that can be deployed to support Practices that find themselves at risk.
+Sustainable Primary Care services are vital to the identifying, providing and signposting of people to the early help and support they need, therefore there is a need to continue to improve the sustainability of GP Practices across Powys.
+The Health Board has developed a Sustainability Toolkit that can be deployed to support Practices that find themselves at risk.

-Working within the Primary Care Clusters, the development of a population based approach will be taken to planning and delivery of the health and social care model, supporting development of shared services across GP cluster areas, to provide wider access to scarcer skills and the continued development of enhanced service arrangements.
+Working within the Primary Care Clusters, the development of a population based approach will be taken to the planning and delivery of the health and social care model, supporting development of shared services across GP cluster areas, to provide wider access to scarcer skills and the continued development of enhanced service arrangements.
 This work will:

-- Further integrate primary care with community based services to ensure equity, early help and support and sustainability of services. - Continue to strengthen local delivery of optometry and community dental services, avoiding unnecessary travel out of county to District General Hospitals. - Provide mobile services across Powys to improve access to dental care for hard to reach groups and reduce inequity of service.
+- Further integrate primary care with community based services to ensure focus on wellbeing, equity, early help and support, sustainability of services and joined up care. - Continue to strengthen local delivery of optometry and community dental services, avoiding unnecessary travel out of county to District General Hospitals. - Provide mobile services across Powys to improve access to dental care for hard to reach groups to reduce inequity of service.